Visiting Seattle’s Kubota Garden is like taking a masterclass in the study of form and shape.

 An example of this is the curtain of weeping evergreen branches that have been cleverly trained to grow over the walkway.

-I love the creative placement of the Japanese maple’s cascading form right next to the cascading stream that flows around it.
+The creative placement of the Japanese maple’s draping form echoes the neighboring cascading stream that flows around it.